zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 # Onboarding a service with the Zowe API Meditation Layer without an onboarding enabler

-This article is one in a series of guides to onboard a REST service with the Zowe API Mediation Layer.
+This article is part of a series of guides to onboard a REST service with the Zowe API Mediation Layer (API ML).
 Onboarding with API ML makes services accessible through the API Gateway and visible in the API Catalog.
 Once a service is successfully onboarded, users can see if the service is currently available and accepting requests.

 This guide describes how a REST service can be onboarded with the Zowe API ML independent of the language used to write the service.
 As such, this guide does not describe how to onboard a service with a specific enabler.
 Similarly, various Eureka client implementations are not used in this onboarding method.